top of page

 You might not be able to get them all (and that's okay!) but to prevent dark threads from shadowing through your quilt top, please don't skip this important step!

-Most importantly - the quilt police do not work at Arrow Quilting, nor do they stop by for inspection.
+Most important thing for you to know is the quilt police do not work at Arrow Quilting, nor do they stop by for inspection.

 I swear the only judgment that happens here is from my kittens, when I fail to bring snacks to our morning huddle.